Analytical and Numerical Studies of Dark Current in Radiofrequency Structures for Short-Pulse High-Gradient Acceleration: Conclusion and discussion

 \section{Conclusion and discussion}

-Recent advances in short-pulse acceleration have opened new opportunities for achieving ultra-high gradients, but they also demand a reexamination of the underlying RF breakdown mechanisms on previously underexplored timescales.
-Traditional breakdown studies, grounded in long-pulse operation and steady-state field assumptions, fall short in capturing the transient physics unique to nanosecond-long RF pulses.
+Recent advances in short-pulse acceleration have opened new opportunities for achieving ultrahigh gradients, but they also require examination of the underlying RF breakdown mechanisms on previously underexplored timescales.
+Traditional breakdown studies, grounded in long-pulse operation and steady-state field assumptions, fall short in capturing the transient physics \xlu{characteristic of} nanosecond-long RF pulses.

-In this work, we use analytical and numerical methods to show that RF pulses on the order of a few nanoseconds can effectively suppress dark current growth by disrupting the timing required for multipacting resonance.
-The analytical model identifies clear resonance bands, while time-domain simulations reveal how rapid field ramping shortens the window for sustained development of multipacting resonances.
-These results provide strong evidence that short-pulse operation alters the onset dynamics of dark current and RF breakdown.
+In this work, we use analytical and numerical methods to show that RF pulses on the order of a few nanoseconds can effectively suppress dark current growth \xlu{by reducing contributions from mechanisms such as field emission, electron multipacting, and plasma formation.
+A short flat-top duration is essential for mitigating the impact of field emission by reducing the total emitted charge and associated effects such as field-emission-induced Joule heating.} \xlu{For multipacting, our analytical and numerical models} identify resonance bands, while time-domain simulations reveal how rapid field ramping shortens the windows for sustained development of multipacting resonances. \xlu{Short ramp-up and ramp-down times are therefore crucial for suppressing multipacting by limiting the time available for resonance modes to develop.
+The reduced electron population also lowers the plasma density, mitigating its impact on the RF pulse.} These results provide strong evidence that short-pulse operation alters the onset dynamics of dark current and RF breakdown.
 Our simulation results are also consistent with experimental observations of low dark current and beam loading in the $X$-band photogun cavities at AWA.

 To advance the understanding of RF breakdown in the short-pulse regime, future work should focus on modeling the dynamics of plasma formation and its interaction with time-varying RF fields, ideally using first-principles simulation tools.
 Conventional breakdown models often treat plasma evolution as a multi-stage process, with nanosecond-scale electron dynamics coupled to slower changes in surface morphology.
-However, in the short-pulse regime, where the electromagnetic fields vary rapidly in time, these transient interactions may dominate the breakdown initiation process.
-Investigating these fast-timescale effects will be essential for refining our understanding of the coupled physics in RF breakdown, and short-pulse experiments provide a promising platform for isolating and studying these mechanisms.
+However, in the short-pulse regime, where the electromagnetic fields vary rapidly in time, these transient interactions may dominate the breakdown initiation process. \xl{In particular, a self-consistent model that includes both field emission and multipacting, with high-performance computing resources, would enable direct comparison with the experimental setup and is a valuable direction.} Investigating these fast-timescale effects will be essential for refining our understanding of the coupled physics in RF breakdown, and short-pulse experiments provide a promising platform for isolating and studying these mechanisms.